krispybyte/DonerLoader/README.md

 - [ ] Module relocations and imports handled over the server.
 - [ ] Client state verification handled over the server.
 - [ ] Small gui?
+- [ ] Client pre-loader in the future.
 - [ ] SHA256 for json key values.

 # Setup